 The CA Department of Health Care Services (DHCS) requires all Primary Care Providers (PCPs) who treat patients covered by Medi-Cal managed care plans to complete training on LTSS.
 View the LTSS training module.

 An example of a potential LTSS member is a patient with multiple chronic conditions and functional limitations that make it hard to live independently and safely at home without assistance.
 LTSS for this member may include:

 - Personal care (help with dressing, bathing, grooming or feeding)

 - Help preparing or receiving meals, grocery shopping

 - Case management, including linkage to resources

-- Community day health care with physical therapy, occupational therapy, socialization, nutritionist
+- Community day healthcare with physical therapy, occupational therapy, socialization, nutritionist services

 - Transportation services